Femke Broeders-Bol: 2024: Two world records, double world indoor champion, and triple Olympic medalist

 Bol competed in three events at the European Championships in Rome, Italy.
 On 7 June, she won a bronze medal in the mixed 4 × 400 m relay, when she anchored the Dutch team with Liemarvin Bonevacia, Klaver, and Klein Ikkink finishing in 3:10.73 min after the Irish and Italian teams.
 Bol had a split time of 49.21 s, which made her the fastest female competitor in this mixed relay final.
 On 11 June, she successfully defended her European title in the 400 m hurdles, winning in a championship record of 52.49 s, after running 54.16 s in the semifinals a day earlier.
 She received a Golden Crown for her final hurdles performance of 1253 points, because this was the highest World Athletics score in the women's sprints and hurdles category at the championships.
 On 12 June, Bol anchored the Dutch women's 4 × 400 m relay team with Klaver, Peeters, and De Witte with a split time of 50.45 s to the first place in 3:22.39 min, winning her second gold and third medal of the championships.

 On 29 and 30 June, Bol competed in the 200 m at the Dutch Championships in Hengelo, where she ran 23.14 s in her semi-final and an outdoor personal best of 22.80 s in the final, finishing in third place after Tasa Jiya and Klaver.
 On 7 July, she won the 400 m in a meeting record of 50.02 s at the FBK Games also in Hengelo.

 On 14 July, Bol competed in the 400 m hurdles at Résisprint International in La Chaux-de-Fonds in Switzerland.
 She finished in 50.95 s, breaking her own European record from 2023 and going under 51 seconds for the first time.
 It was the third-fastest time in history, only Sydney McLaughlin-Levrone was faster when she ran her 2022 and 2024 world records.
 Bol donated her bodysuit from the race to the Museum of World Athletics the following year.
 On 20 July, she won the 400 m hurdles race in 51.30 s at the 2024 London Athletics Meet, breaking her own meeting record and Diamond League record.

-Femke Bol passing Naomi Van den Broeck in the final of the mixed 4 x 400 metres relay at the 2024 Paris Olympics.
+Femke Bol (left) passing Naomi Van den Broeck in the final of the mixed 4 × 400 metres relay at the 2024 Paris Olympics.